Ruth Coker Burks

-Frances Ruth Coker Burks (born March 19, 1959), also known as the Cemetery Angel, is a former caregiver of AIDS crisis victims and an AIDS awareness advocate based in Arkansas.
+Frances Ruth Coker Burks (born March 19, 1959), also known as the Cemetery Angel, is a former caregiver of AIDS crisis patients and an AIDS awareness advocate based in Arkansas.
 During the AIDS epidemic in the late 1980s, she used her salary as a real estate agent to care for AIDS patients whose families and communities had abandoned them.
 Due to the stigma surrounding the disease at the time, she was often the patients' only caregiver until they eventually died.
 She is additionally recognized for burying a number of AIDS victims in Hot Springs, Arkansas.

 Early life

 Named after her grandmother, Burks was born in Hot Springs, Arkansas, and was friends with Bill Clinton growing up.
 Raised in a Methodist family, her mother Aline (née Lawler) was hospitalized with tuberculosis for a prolonged period during her childhood, during which Burks' father was her primary caretaker until his death when she was 5.
 After this, Burks was raised by her mother in an abusive household, including periods where she was placed into orphanages.

 Burks's family members have been buried in Files Cemetery in Hot Springs since the late 19th century.
 According to Burks, her mother eventually purchased all 262 plots left in the cemetery after a row with Burks's uncle to ensure that he and his family would not be buried there; later, Burks's mother left her the land, which she would go on to use to bury some of her patients.
 Burks's claimed ownership of these plots has been disputed.

 As an adult, Burks worked as a real estate broker.
 Burks married and had a child before divorcing, raising her daughter Alison as a single parent.
 Burks worked numerous jobs during this period, including at a sawmill and a race track, whilst acting as an AIDS advocate.